+He teaches CORE graduate studios at the University of Florida where he continues his investigations in interdisciplinary practice.
 He was an adjunct design professor at Lawrence Technological University and at Auburn University.
-Previously, he worked as a teaching assistant in the University of Michigan's Urban Technology program, ArcPrep, and in design studios at the University of Florida.
+Previously, he worked as an instructional aide in the University of Michigan's Urban Technology program, ArcPrep, and as a teaching assistant in design studios at the University of Florida.

 He received his Master's of Architecture from Taubman College at the University of Michigan, Ann Arbor and his Bachelor of Design in Architecture from the University of Florida SoA.